+What is mortgage life insurance and is it right for me?
 One of the biggest (if not the biggest) investment that Canadians make is purchasing a home.
 After saving up for a down payment to use towards the purchase of your home, most Canadians require the help of a bank or other financial lender to acquire a mortgage.
 Your mortgage payment is going to be one of the largest annual expenses that you will incur on an annual basis.

 If one of the income earners in your household passes away, it will most likely be very difficult for the survivors to continue making the mortgage payments.
 Mortgage life insurance is designed to protect your family in the event of death to pay off the outstanding balance of your mortgage so your family can stay in your home.

-Please continue to read below and understand how mortgage life insurance works.
 For most Canadians we recommend that they DO NOT purchase mortgage life insurance as a term life insurance policy makes much more sense.
 Continuing to read the information we have compiled below could potentially save you thousands, if not tens of thousands of dollars over the coming years.

 - What is Mortgage Life Insurance?